 - Chrome finish hardware

-- Front flap zippered pocket
+- Front and rear flat pockets, front flap zippered pocket

 - Twin pen pockets

-- 3 slot credit card pocket
+- 3-slot credit card pockets

 - Top handle

 - Base Briefcase includes: main case, shoulder strap

 - Optional matching shoulder pad